(The Part Where I explain my entire life's purpose in four sentences: an Artist Statement)

-Lindsay (Lou) West (b.
-2002, USA) will graduate with a BFA in painting and a minor in fragrance marketing at the Savannah College of Art and Design in 2026.
+Lindsay (Lou) West will graduate with a BFA in painting and a minor in fragrance at the Savannah College of Art and Design in 2026.
 Ever indecisive, West started her studies at Pratt majoring in graphic design, then came to SCAD to study the business of beauty and fragrance.
-After incessant persuasion from her professors and peers, she finally conceded to her love of art and entered the painting department.
+After incessant persuasion from her professors and peers, she finally conceded to her love of the arts and entered the painting department.
 Though seemingly incompatible fields, each avenue of her studies informs her work as a multimedia “artist” (though she prefers the term “maker”).
+Through a wide variety of styles and subjects, West integrates raw materials like pigments and fragrances into her work to encourage live viewing of her projects in protest of the online epidemic.

 View my résumé here